Akallabet/carbonara/src/content/sign-up.md

               label: 'Phone Number',
               placeholder: '9223 7774',
               prefix: '+44 GB',
+              validation: 'number',
+              required: true,
               messages:
                 {
                   info:
-                    'Phone Number Use your real mobile number,  We will text you a link to download the app.',
+                    'Use your real mobile number, We will text you a link to download the app.',
                   error: 'Please enter only numbers',
                 },
               width: 12,